MeixDev/STS-Deckloader/README.md

 * Changing the life pool of your character.
 Allowing you to start with, for example, 12HP out of 45.
 * Making the deckload able to optionally load a specific room, to allow for "Puzzle Fights", where you have to battle a specific enemy, elite or boss with what the build gave you.
 * Some way to make the build contain a character, an ascension level or custom modifiers.
 I'm not quite sure it is possible atm.
 * Making the decklist able to contain "already initialized cards", like those cards who get buffed permanently for the game through specific actions.
+Same with already initialized relics.
 * ?..
 I'm open to ideas !

 ## File structure ##